cappetta/SecDevOps-Toolkit/README.md

 # Overview

+As a SecDevOps Engineer, I need a toolkit of frameworks, bootstrap solutions, vulnerable target manifests, and cliff-notes for research to help 'sharpen the axe'.

+As a Cyber Security Expert, I constantly research, explore, and utilize various technologies to improve my capabilities, redefine processes, and 'sharpen my axe' across all operating systems, technolgies, domains, languages, services, and protocols.

-As a Cloud Architect, I recognize the enormous business value that rapid prototying & extreme programming principles provide to a global IT workforce.
+As a Cloud Architect, I recognize the enormous business value that rapid prototying, automated orchestration, & continuous delivery provide to a organization.

-The tools outlined below enable Developers, DevOps Engineers, & Architects the ability to define, isolate, & automate dependencies to create a reproducible & automated application / infrastructure environment.
+This project is an uncoordinated set of efforts from multiple sources, where possible I've referenced the original source while consolidating things into a single repository.
+If I missed a reference to a source, open an issue & I'll gladly provide credit toward the original source.

 The goal of this toolbox is to provide any individual with a framework to get started implementing the use of these tools for use-cases which benefit them.

 # Features
 The tools below require you download/install them on your target system(s) before using any of the examples in the folders.